scala-ide/docs/src/sphinx/4.0.x/features/scaladebugger/expression-evaluator.rst

    :width: 100%
    :alt: Console and tree on bottom

-Console and tree on right (defualt) ...................................
+Console and tree on right (default) ...................................

 .. image:: images/expression-evaluator/console-and-tree-on-right.png
    :width: 100%
-   :alt: Console and tree on right (defualt)
+   :alt: Console and tree on right (default)

 Input and tree on bottom
 ........................